sn1572/sn1572/README.md

 - 👋 Hi, I’m @sn1572
-- 👀 My professional interests are in HPC, computer vision, and machine learning.
+- 👀 My professional interests are in HPC, cloud architectures, web app dev (and all that goes with it), and machine learning.
 In my spare time, sometimes I work on projects which are tracked here.
 Also I like mountain biking and building mountain bike trails.
-I am a board member of the local SORBA chapter.
+I am a board (not boreed!) member of the local SORBA (Southern Off Road Bicycle Association) chapter.
 - 🌱 I’ve just started making contributions to cusignal!
-We are working on adding Pytorch functionality.
-We are learning a lot doing this!
 - 📫 How to reach me: Shoot an e-mail.

 <!---